-Windows 10 21H1 (May 2021 Update) is the first semi-annual feature update that will release during the first half of 2021, but since these rollouts are incremental and are simply known as “Windows 10,” it is difficult to know which version your computer has installed.
+Windows 10 21H1 (May 2021 Update) is the first semi-annual feature update available starting May 18, 2021, but since these rollouts are incremental and are simply known as “Windows 10,” it is difficult to know which version your computer has installed.

 Although you won’t find the official name anywhere, every new release of Windows 10 gets assigned a specific version number.
-In this case, the first major update for 2021 is known as version “21H1,” which reflects the year (21) and part of the year (H2 or half two) to indicate when the feature update will be generally available.
+In this case, the first major update for 2021 is known as version “21H1,” which reflects the year (21) and part of the year (H1 or half one) to indicate when the feature update will be generally available.

 If you want to check what version of Windows 10 is installed on your device, you can check this information using the “winver” command and “About” settings page.

 In this guide, you will learn the steps to confirm if the Windows 10 21H1 (May 2021 Update) is already installed on the computer.
 You can also watch this video tutorial to learn the different ways to check if the latest version of the operating system is installed on your device.

 - Check if Windows 10 21H1 is installed with winver

 - Check if Windows 10 21H1 is installed with Settings